enginoid/makesomecloud/README.md

 The default username and password are `ci` and `password`, respectively.
 This information comes from the Kubernetes secrets file for `concourse-web`.

 Now we can set up the pipeline.
-The YAML files that describe the continuous integration pipelines are templates, so you'll have to pass along any variables in the tempalte through the `fly` command.
-The `./scripts/set-pipeline.sh` takes care of setting these variables to the correct values given your configuration in `config/` and secrets in the secrets directory, so you should use that instead of using `fly` directly.
+The YAML files that describe the continuous integration pipelines are templates, so you'll have to pass along any variables in the template through the `fly` command.
+The `./scripts/set-pipeline.sh` script takes care of setting these variables to the correct values given your configuration in `config/` and secrets in the secrets directory, so you should use that instead of using `fly` directly.

 Let's start by creating the CI pipeline for `pants-builder`.
-This is a pipeline that creates the `pants-builder` docker image
+This is a pipeline that creates the `pants-builder` docker image.

 ```
 ./scripts/set-pipeline.sh pants-builder
 ```

-> **About the `pants-builder` docker image.** This image as the base image to build services in the `services` pipeline.
-The `pants-builder` has the right system dependencies to compile your tools, but it also containers a compilation cache for your entire project that's used when building services.
-This means that every time you run a service build, your packages will all have been compiled recently so the build will be incremental and therefore very fast for the common case where only a few files have been changed.
+> **About the `pants-builder` docker image.** This image is the base image to build services in the `services` pipeline.
+The `pants-builder` has the correct system dependencies to compile your tools, but it also contains a compilation cache for your entire project that's used when building services.
+This means that every time you run a service build, your packages will all have been compiled recently into the latest `pants-build` container, so the build will be incremental and therefore very fast for the common case where only a few files have been changed.
 This is similar to the approach of using a shared build cache, but prevents maintenance and locking issues due to mutable state shared between multiple workers.

 Now that your pipeline has been created, this is what you'll see in the console:

 ![image](https://cloud.githubusercontent.com/assets/62200/18583049/d6d1c4aa-7bf7-11e6-96e4-a227565cacf2.png)

 You need to unpause this pipeline to start the first build.
-After you've unpaused it, your first build will start and look something like this once it's finished running:
+After you've unpaused it, your first build will start and look something like this once it has finished running:

 ![image](https://cloud.githubusercontent.com/assets/62200/18583103/0bc18d4e-7bf8-11e6-89e0-9484e12e10ff.png)